 A durable box isn’t the only thing small businesses need for product protection; cushioning materials are also necessary.
 There’s no shortage of effective cushioning materials you can choose from that can keep fragile products intact.
 Some great pieces of cushioning materials you should consider using include:

-- Bubble wrap: This is probably the most common form of cushioning material you can use.
+- Bubble wrap: This is probably the most common form of packaging materials for small business.
 Simply wrap it around the product that needs protection to keep it from getting damaged.
 Bubble wrap doesn’t take up too much space.
 Plus, bubble wrap is also fun to pop once it’s done serving its purpose!

 - Styrofoam: The next most common cushioning material used to keep the integrity of a product in place is Styrofoam, which typically comes in planks that can be cut to size.